-- Women are least likely to work in STEM occupations in South Dakota (2.6 percent), Mississippi (3.1 percent), and Louisiana (3.2 percent). - Nationally, women are 28.8 percent of STEM workers.
-Women are less likely than men to work in STEM occupations in every state, but their shares of STEM occupations vary considerably (Table B2.9). - Women make up the highest share of STEM workers in the District of Columbia (44.2 percent), followed by Maryland (34.4 percent), Vermont (33.6 percent), and Wyoming (33.0 percent). - Women are less than one-quarter of STEM workers in two states: Utah (23.5 percent) and New Hampshire (24.6 percent).
+- Nationally, women are 28.8 percent of STEM workers.
+Women are less likely than men to work in STEM occupations in every state, but their shares of STEM occupations vary considerably (Appendix Table B2.11). - Women make up the highest share of STEM workers in the District of Columbia (44.2 percent), followed by Maryland (34.4 percent), Vermont (33.6 percent), and Wyoming (33.0 percent). - Women are less than one-quarter of STEM workers in two states: Utah (23.5 percent) and New Hampshire (24.6 percent).